annashaferskelton/sceneSurfacesVsGabors/README.md

 * DataBehavior
 * DataFmri

 Placing these data folders in this directory will allow the scripts to run.
+Inside your main project folder should be:
+* DataBehavior
+* DataFmri
+* Analysis

+# Requirements:
+* These scripts run with Matlab2020a

+# To generate Figure 3A:
+* First run fitIndividModels.m
+* Next run visualizeFittingSuccess_individModels.m